deeporiginbio/deeporigin-client/docs/how-to/data-hub/create.md

     )
     ```

-This code creates a new column in that database.
+This code creates a new column in the existing database.
 To configure the type of the column, use the `type` argument.
-The type must be one of [DataType](../../ref/data-hub/types.md#src.utils.DataType).
+The type must a member of [DataType](../../ref/data-hub/types.md#src.utils.DataType).